 69744.5.
-When the judge, or a majority of the judges, of the superior court deem it necessary or advisable, by order filed with the county clerk and published as he or they prescribe, he or they may direct that the court be held at least once a week at any designated place in the county, not less than 45 miles distant from the county seat, measured by air line.
+When the judge, or a majority of the judges, of the superior court deem it necessary or advisable, by order filed with the county clerk and published as he or they the judge or judges prescribe, he or they the judge or judges may direct that the court be held at least once a week at any designated place in the county, not less than 45 miles distant from the county seat, measured by air line.
 The place designated shall be within a judicial district, or former district in a county in which there is no municipal court, composed wholly of unincorporated territory, with a population of more than 40,000 as determined pursuant to Section 71043.
 The judge or a majority of the judges may limit the type of judicial proceedings which may be heard by the court at such place to probate matters and matters relating to domestic relations.